By the end of this article, you’ll know exactly how to use product shortcodes in WooCommerce and the best ones to use depending on your situation.

 Depending on what your store sells, you may have a lot of products that share similar attributes.

 What are attributes?
 WooCommerce product attributes are the different characteristics of each item you sell in your store.
-For example, color, size, weight, brand, material.
+For example, color, size, weight, brand, and material.

 If this is the case, you might want to group these products together to create a ‘look book’, or collection to appeal to customers.